 Then again, George himself has been drawn to music most of his life.
 He picked up the violin at the age of eight, but didn’t take to formal lessons, so he then took up bass.
 Eventually though, he decided that guitar would be the better match.
 “My dad told me that the guitar players get all the girls,” he laughs.
 “So, he bought me my first guitar as a gift when I graduated from junior high.
 I learned to make music on that guitar and I’m pleased to say I still have it to this very day.”

-In the interim, George took a brief hiatus in New York City to work with producer Damien Dash, but the cold New York winter, lack of opportunity and the steep cost of living prompted him to return home less than five months later.
-It proved to be a good decision, and with three releases under their belt -- the Gunshy EP (their 2014 debut), Zac Brown Sessions (a prize bestowed as the result of winning a songwriting contest in 2013), and Live From Sky City (recorded in concert in Augusta, Georgia) -- and their latest, Borrowed Trouble, set to release in late April, the Kenny George Band is poised to garner new admirers and consolidate an already ample following all at the same time.
+Inspired by the sounds of the burgeoning Americana movement -- bands like Whiskeytown and Wilco, and later the so-called “Outlaw” country clan -- indelible icons like Willie Nelson, Merle Haggard, George Jones, Kris Kristofferson, John Prine and Townes Van Zandt -- George later immersed himself in probing the roots of the rock and country crossover, exploring the Southern California singer/songwriter scene by way of Jackson Browne, the Eagles and J.D.
+Souther.
+But Before starting the band, George took a brief hiatus in New York City to work with producer Damien Dash, but the cold New York winter, lack of opportunity and the steep cost of living prompted him to return home less than five months later.
+It proved to be a good decision, and with three releases under their belt -- the Gunshy EP (their 2014 debut), Zac Brown Sessions (a prize bestowed as the result of winning a songwriting contest in 2013), and Live From Sky City (recorded in concert in Augusta, Georgia) -- and their latest full-length album, Borrowed Trouble, the Kenny George Band is poised to garner new admirers and consolidate an already ample following all at the same time.

 © Copyright 2018 Kenny George Band.
 All Rights Reserved